-The Innovation Voucher initiative was developed to build links between Ireland's public Knowledge Providers (i.e. higher education institutes, public research bodies) and small businesses.
+The Innovation Voucher Programme was developed to build links between Ireland's publicly funded Knowledge Providers (i.e. higher education institutes, public research bodies) and small and medium-sized businesses.
 Innovation Vouchers worth €5,000 are available to assist a company or companies to explore a business opportunity or problem with a registered knowledge provider.

 In an independent survey of companies that participated in the Innovation Voucher Programme:

 97% of respondents would be willing to recommend the Programme to other businesses.